jmfriedt/sentinel1_level0/README.md

 when decoding.
 Please help find an easier way to process the generated dataset, especially in the case of multiple swaths to be assembled (IW datasets).

+**Please notice that the ``read_bin.m`` script completes with a ``return`` statement at line 67, not displaying any figure, since for the general case the pulse shape must be provided (either identified from a point-like source or computed, see https://github.com/jmfriedt/sentinel1_level0/issues/3 for some hints in that direction).
+In case you are testing with the Sao Paulo dataset and would like to display the range-azimuth compressed maps, please comment this ``return`` statement line.**

 <h1>Current status and understanding on decoding</h1>

 *Thanks to the sharp analysis of Nicolas Desiderio Gonzalez Alonso De Linaje at the